saisusmithainavolu/IOT_CourseClasswork/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

 We’ll be using WiringPi to program the DHT11 in C. If you don’t have WiringPi installed already, install the "WiringPi" from DietPi Software interface. or follow this link for instructions on [how to install WiringPi](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/).

-After Wiring-Pi is successfully installed, build the C code using nano and save it with ".c" extension eg: `temp.c` The following C program I used which will output the humidity and temperature (in °C and °F) readings to an SSH terminal
+After Wiring-Pi is successfully installed, build the C code using nano and save it with ".c" extension eg: `temp.c`

+The following is the C program I used which will output the humidity and temperature (in °C and °F) readings to an SSH terminal
 ```
 #include <wiringPi.h>
 #include <stdio.h>